dereneaton/ipyrad/docs/features.rst

 Notably, it has four :ref:`assembly methods<assembly_methods>`
 by which to assemble data: denovo, reference, reference addition, and reference subtraction.
-Assembled data sets are created in variety of output_formats_, facilitating downstream genomic analyses for both population genetic and phylogenetic studies. ipyrad_ also includes methods for visualizing_ and analyzing_ data and results.
+Assembled data sets are created in variety of :ref:`output formats<full_output_formats>`, facilitating downstream genomic analyses for both population genetic and phylogenetic studies. ipyrad_ also includes methods for visualizing_ and analyzing_ data and results.

 How is it different from pyrad?
 -------------------------------